Lebogang Mabatle

-Lebogang Mabatle is a South African football defender.
-She plays for University of Pretoria and the South Africa women's national football team.
+Lebogang Priscilla Mabatle is a South African soccer player who plays as a defender for Moroccan Women's Championship side Wydad Athletic Club Women and the South Africa women's national football team.

+Club career

+Mamelodi Sundowns Ladies

+Mabatle was part of the Sundowns Ladies team that won the inaugural SAFA Women's League undefeated in the 2019-20 season.

+Phoenix Feminin Marrakech

+In September 2023 she signed for Moroccan Women's Championship side Phoenix Marrakech.

+Wydad Athletic Club Women

+In August 2024 she moved to Wydad Athletic Club Women.

-Playing career
+International career

 International

 Mabatle represented South Africa at the 2012 Summer Olympics in London.

 In September 2014, Mabatle was named to the roster for the 2014 African Women's Championship in Namibia.